iodepo/odis-arch/schema/thematics/vessels/README.md

 ## About

 Exploring using schema.org to describe research vessels.
+Note that schema.org is a very broad vocabulary and as such specific concepts like research vessel is not well algined.

+One approach we can use, however, is to leverage schema.org a a discovery layer and link more directly to detailed institutional metadata records.

 <!-- embedme ./graphs/ship.json -->